Oral Cancer Screenings – Pasadena, TX

 - Pain, tenderness, or numbness anywhere in the mouth or on the lips.

-We use the revolutionary VELscope Oral Cancer Screening technology to more accurately diagnose oral cancer.
-Learn more about VELscope Oral Cancer Screening here.
+We use the revolutionary VELscope Oral Cancer Screening technology to diagnose oral cancer more accurately.
+Learn more about VELscope here.

 Two follow-up tests can determine if a trouble spot is cancerous.
 A brush biopsy is a painless test performed on areas that look harmless or do not have a clear cause.
 This test can detect potentially dangerous cells in the early stages of the disease.
 A scalpel biopsy, which requires local anesthesia, is usually performed on suspicious areas.

 Remember to schedule regular checkups for everyone in your family.
 Two visits per year are recommended for general care.
-If, between visits, you notice any unusual changes in your mouth, call your dentist immediately.
-Together you and your dentist can fight and win the battle against oral cancer.
-For more information about oral cancer, support groups, or treatments, visit www.oralcancerfoundation.org.
+If, between visits, you notice any unusual changes in your mouth, call our dental office immediately.
+Together, you and the Pasadena Family Dentistry team can fight and win the battle against oral cancer.